 Basis of accounting determines when transactions are recognized in the financial records and reported on the financial statements.
-The School's financial statements are prepared using the accrual basis of accounting.
-Revenue resulting from exchange transactions, in which each party gives and receives essentially equal value, is recorded on the accrual basis when the exchange takes place.
-Revenue resulting from nonexchange transactions, in which the School receives value without directly giving equal value in return, such as grants and entitlements, are recognized in the period in which all eligibility requirements have been satisfied.
-Eligibility requirements include timing requirements, which specify the period when the resources are required to be used or the period when use is first permitted, matching requirements, in which the School must provide local resources to be used for a specific purpose, and expenditure requirements, in which the resources are provided to the School on a reimbursement basis.
+The School's financial statements are prepared using the full accrual basis of accounting.

+Revenue resulting from exchange transactions, in which each party gives and receives essentially equal values, is recorded on the accrual basis when the exchange takes place.

+Non-exchange transactions, in which the School receives value without directly giving equal value in return, include grants, entitlements and donations.
+Revenue from grants, entitlements and donations is recognized in the fiscal year in which all eligibility requirements have been satisfied.
+Eligibility requirements include timing requirements, which specify the year when resources are required to be used or the fiscal year when use is first permitted, matching requirements, in which the School must provide local resources to be used for a specified purpose and expenditure requirements, in which the resources are provided to the School on a requirement basis.

 Expenses are recognized at the time they are incurred.